 Configure Site-to-Site IPSec VPN on pfSense and Libreswan

-in order to demonstrate how to configure Site-to-Site IPSec VPN on pfSense and Libreswan, here is our deployment architecture.
+In order to demonstrate how to setup Site-to-Site IPSec VPN between pfSense and Libreswan, here is our deployment architecture.

 NOTE that the IP addresses, 11.22.33.44 and 55.66.77.88 used in this guide are just BOGUS! for the purposes of demonstration.
 Replace them accordingly!